 - time constraints (we’re rushing through our grading);

-- ambiguity (we can’t immediately name or locate someone according to our prior knowledge and experience, and our society encourages us to label people by race, for example);
+- ambiguity (we can’t immediately name or locate someone according to our prior knowledge and experience, and our culture encourages us to label people by race, for example);

 - cognitive overload/stress;